KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 sudo apt install terraform
 ```

-However, because I am currently running bash via Windows Sybsystem for Linux (WSL), it is difficult to grab the IP address of the physical PC, which makes packer fail when opening the temporary web server to give the `user-data` file.
+However, because I am currently running bash via Windows Subsystem for Linux (WSL), it is difficult to grab the IP address of the physical PC, which makes packer fail when opening the temporary web server to give the `user-data` file.
 Therefore, for this iteration we are running Packer on Windows, and for the next phase we will probably add the `user-data` file to Proxmox directly for more seamless implementation.

 To install Packer for windows, you just download it from [here](https://developer.hashicorp.com/packer/install), unzip it, and add the path of the exe to the Path environment variable of the PC: